 Smart Sensors Group

 Welcome to the Smart Sensors Group of the TUHH!
-Our research focus is digital data and signal processing, real-time data processing, energy-efficient processing, as well as reliability, fault tolerance and embedded fault diagnosis in the context of 'smart' sensor technology.
+The working group has a strong interest in smart sensors for space environments and challenging environments in general.
+Our Research considers digital data and signal processing, real-time data processing, energy-efficient processing, as well as reliability, fault tolerance and embedded fault diagnosis in the context of 'smart' sensor and satellite technology.

 The Teaching is related to the above-mentioned main topics and teaches general contents around technical computer science (Technische Informatik).